acceldata-io/odpdocumentation/Set-Up-the-Ambari-Server.md

     d.
 To use an existing Oracle instance, and select your own database name, user name, and password for that database, enter **2**.\
        Select the database you want to use and provide any information requested at the prompts, including host name, port, Service Name or SID, user name, and password.
+    e.
+To use an existing MySQL/MariaDB database, and select your own database name, user name, and password for that database, enter **3**.
+Select the database you want to use and provide any information requested at the prompts, including host name, port, database name, user name, and password.